vedph/cadmus-bricks-shell/projects/myrmidon/cadmus-img-annotator/README.md

 ## Requirements

-This library uses Annotorius.
+This library uses [Annotorius](https://annotorious.github.io).
 The consumer app must install it as follows:

-(1) `npm install @recogito/annotorious`
+(1) `npm install @recogito/annotorious`;

-(2) if you want selectors other than the default rect/polygon you must also install the [selector pack plugin](https://github.com/recogito/annotorious-selector-pack): `npm i @recogito/annotorious-selector-pack`.
+(2) if you want selectors other than the default rect/polygon, you must also install the [selector pack plugin](https://github.com/recogito/annotorious-selector-pack): `npm i @recogito/annotorious-selector-pack`.

 (3) in `angular.json`, add CSS to styles:

 ```json